top of page

 Eligibility: High school juniors and seniors who are at least 16 years old at the time of application.

-The GSTEM program at NYU is a six-week intensive experience designed for high school students passionate about STEM and its various fields.
-40 bright students participate in hands-on research projects under the guidance of experienced STEM professionals — enabling a deep understanding of scientific inquiry.
-As a participant, you’ll get to select a research topic of interest and work alongside a STEM professor or researcher to gain real-world laboratory and research experience in STEM subjects including mathematics, engineering, biology, computer science, and more!
-The program offers workshops focused on honing scientific writing, programming abilities, laboratory techniques, and other soft skills - preparing students for future academic and professional endeavors.
+The GSTEM program at NYU is a six-week experience for high school students interested in STEM.
+40 students will participate in research projects under the guidance of STEM professionals.
+As a participant, you’ll select a research topic and work alongside a professor or researcher to gain laboratory experience in subjects including mathematics, engineering, biology, and computer science.
+The program offers workshops focused on honing scientific writing, programming abilities, laboratory techniques, and other soft skills.
+The program culminates in a symposium where you will present your research findings to the community.
+For more information on GSTEM, click here.

 Location: New York University, New York.